 Other Items to Avoid

 Some other items we find in disposals frequently that should be avoided include: bones, fruit pits, or small pebbles.
 Generally speaking, if you cannot chew it up yourself, it has no business in your disposal.
-Sure, your disposal has spinning blades instead of a jaw and teeth, but they act similar in the breakdown process.
-Stems, shrimp shells, glass, plastic, nut shells, jewelry, and silverware.
-Granted, some of these items often fall in by accident, but a drain cover can help prevent object from unintentionally entering your disposal.
+Sure, your disposal has spinning blades instead of a jaw and teeth, but they act similarly in the breakdown process.
+Stems, shrimp shells, glass, plastic, nutshells, jewelry, and silverware.
+Granted, some of these items often fall in by accident, but a drain cover can help prevent an object from unintentionally entering your disposal.
 It is important to remember that it is meant to be a food waste disposer, not a trash can.
 And, it is worth mentioning again- never, ever, under any circumstance, should your hand enter the disposal.

 With a long list of things that should not go in the disposal, you may be wondering what can.
-A garbage disposal is meant to handle small scraps of food left on plate after a meal, just avoid large amounts, big chunks, or any other foods previously discussed.
+A garbage disposal is meant to handle small scraps of food left on a plate after a meal, just avoid large amounts, big chunks, or any other foods previously discussed.
 Breads are generally okay because they break up easily and dissolve.
 Of course, this means crumbs or an uneaten bite of crust is okay to grind up, avoid whole slices of bread and never attempt to grind a whole loaf.
 Be sure to use plenty of water to avoid creating a starchy paste.
 Most cooked vegetables and meats in small chunks are okay to pass without much effort.
 Eggshells can grind up easily and aren’t very heavy, so they are okay.
-Ice cubes and rock salt can be grinded to clean your disposal, please note this will not sharpen your blades, but will help remove food stuck to the blades.
+Ice cubes and rock salt can be ground to clean your disposal, please note this will not sharpen your blades, but will help remove food stuck to the blades.

 With some minor maintenance and following these tips, you should be able to keep your disposal in good working order and avoid clogs.
 If you still experience a clog, the experts at Culler Plumbing are happy to help!
 We are available anytime for your emergency plumbing needs in Collinsville, give us a call today!